-The Contractor
+Principal Contractor

-The Contractor shall be responsible for the construction of the Proposed Development.
-The Contractor shall appoint suitably experienced staff, including a project manager and dedicated environmental manager who shall be responsible for providing technical expertise to the Contractor, in particular with regards to drainage design and environmental mitigation.
+The Principal Contractor shall be responsible for the construction of the Proposed Development.
+The Principal Contractor shall appoint suitably experienced staff, including a project manager and dedicated environmental manager who shall be responsible for providing technical expertise to the Principal Contractor, in particular with regards to drainage design and environmental mitigation.

-The Contractor shall be responsible for obtaining all necessary consents, licences and permissions for their activities and for implementing the requirements of the CEMP.
+The Principal Contractor shall be responsible for obtaining all necessary consents, licences and permissions for their activities and for implementing the requirements of the CEMP.

-Environmental/Ecological Clerk of Works (ECoW)
+Environmental/Ecological Clerk of Works (EcoW)

-Prior to works commencing on site an Ecological and Environmental Clerk of Works will be appointed by the Applicant throughout the construction period as require by Standard Conditions 16 and 17.
+Prior to works commencing on-site an Ecological and Environmental Clerk of Works will be appointed by the Applicant throughout the construction period as required by Standard Conditions 16 and 17.